 Dust samples collected using DustScan directional or depositional dust monitoring equipment may be analysed using optical microscopy by removing a sub-sample of the material and mounting on a glass slide.
 Loose deposited dust sweepings can also be prepared for analysis in a similar manner.

-For optical microscopy it is useful to obtain reference samples of materials handled onsite to use as a comparison.
+It is useful to obtain reference samples of materials handled onsite to use as a comparison.
 Any samples collected by clients using methods other than DustScan monitoring equipment should be supplied in a clear polythene bag or suitable sealable container.

 The results of optical microscopy analysis are presented in a short detailed report with example images of the materials observed and a brief written interpretation.
 Common materials that can be identified include; mineral grains, metallic fragments, organic and synthetic fibres, pollen, coal dust and tyre rubber.